whatsplay/whatsapp-play/README.md

 ***terminal_chat*** stands for WhatsApp chat.
 Through this you can chat with your WhatsApp contact directly from the command line.

+***message_service*** It's a substitute for the API, allow you to communicate your programs to wplay.
+You modify our file messages.json with the number and message and the service will read the JSON and send the message.
+Check [Wiki Usage](https://github.com/rpotter12/whatsapp-play/wiki/Usage#whatsapp-service) for details.

 ***online_tracker*** tracks the online and offline timings of your WhatsApp contact.
 It will check the online status and will immediately stores that data into a .txt file.
 Blog link: [https://github.com/rpotter12/rpotter12.github.io/blob/master/blogs/blog3-tracking-26-07-2019.md](https://github.com/rpotter12/rpotter12.github.io/blob/master/blogs/blog3-tracking-26-07-2019.md)

 ***telegram_bot*** sends the tracking status to our telegram bot.